ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 More complex algorithms could be inserted at any step.
 Three examples are illustrated:

 SCTs are not elligible to be submitted to an Auditor of Last Resort - therefore, it is more important that they be resolved to STHs and reported via SCT feedback.
-If fetching an inclusion proof regurally fails for a particular SCT, one can require it be reported more times than normal via SCT Feedback before becomning elligible for deletion.
+If fetching an inclusion proof regularly fails for a particular SCT, one can require it be reported more times than normal via SCT Feedback before becoming elligible for deletion.

 Before an item is made elligible for deletion by a client, the client could aim to make it difficult for a point-in-time attacker to flush the pool by not making an item ellgible for deletion until the client has moved networks (as seen by either the local IP address, or a report-back providing the client with it's observed public IP address).
 The HTTPS client could also require reporting over a timespan - e.g. it must be reported at least N time, M weeks apart.
 This strategy could be employed always, or only when the client has disabled proof fetching and the auditor of last resort - as those two mechanisms (when used together) will enable a client to report most attacks.

 Before an item is made elligible for deletion by a server, the server could aim to make it difficult for an attacker to flush the pool by requiring release of the record to a diversity of IP addresses.
 The server could attempt to do so by recording the client IP addresses a STH or SCT was released to - perhaps continually XORing the IP address into a uint32, while incrementing a counter.
 Once the counter reaches a minimum number, and the IP address tracker has a Hamming Weight of 16 +/- 2 - the record is now elligible for deletion.
 (It is not deleted immediately, because this would be a predictable algorithm, but the entry becomes elligible and will have the deletion algorithm run).
-But with the availability of anonyminity networks and globally active attackers - it is not clear if this approach adds anything beyond complexity.
+But with the availability of anonymity networks and globally active attackers, it is not clear if this approach adds anything beyond complexity.

 #### Concrete Recommendations

 The recommendations for behavior are:
-- If proof fetching is enabled, do not delete an SCT until it has had a proof resolved to a STH.
+- If proof fetching is enabled, do not delete an SCT until it has had a proof resolving it to a STH.
-- If proof fetching continually fails for a SCT, do not make the item eligible for deletion the SCT until it has been released, multiple times, via SCT Feedback
+- If proof fetching continually fails for a SCT, do not make the item eligible for deletion of the SCT until it has been released, multiple times, via SCT Feedback
 - If proof fetching continually fails for a STH, do not make the item elligible for deletion until it has been queued for release to an auditor of last resort
-- Do not dequeue entries to an auditor of last report if reporting fails - keep the items queued until they have been successfully sent
+- Do not dequeue entries to an auditor of last resort if reporting fails - keep the items queued until they have been successfully sent
 - Use a probability based system, with a cryptographically secure random number generator, to determine if an item should be deleted
 - Select items from the datastores by selecting random indexes into the datastore.
 Use a cryptographically secure random number generator.

 \[TBD: More? \]

-We present the follow pseudocode as a concrete outline of our suggestion.
+We present the following pseudocode as a concrete outline of our suggestion.

 ##### STH Data Structures